-- Not to increase any fee/charges during FY 2018-19.
-In case, the school has already charged increased fee during FY 2018-19, the school should make necessary adjustments from future fee/refund the amount of excess fee collected, if any, as per the convenience of the parents. - 2.
-To communicate with the parents through its website, notice board and circular about rejection of fee increase proposal of the school by the Directorate of Education. - 3.
-To rectify the financial and other irregularities/violations as listed above and submit the compliance report within 30 days from the date of issue of this order to D.D.E.(PSB). - 4.
-To ensure implementation of recommendations of 7th CPC in accordance with Directorate's order dated 25.08.2017. - 5.
+- Not to increase any fee in pursuance to the proposal submitted by school on any account for the academic session 2019-20 and if the fee is already increased and charged for the academic session 2019-20, the same shall be refunded to the parents or adjusted in the fee of subsequent months. - 2.
+To communicate the parents through its website, notice board and circular about rejection of fee increase proposal of the school by the Directorate of Education. - 3.
+To rectify all the financial and other irregularities/violations as listed above and submit the compliance report within 30 days to the D.D.E (PSB). - 4.
+To ensure that the salaries and allowances shall come out from the fees whereas capital expenditure will be a charge on the savings in accordance with the principles laid down by Hon'ble Supreme Court of India in its Judgment of Modern School vs Union of India.
+Therefore, school not to include capital expenditure as a component of fee structure to be submitted by the school under section 17(3) of DSEA, 1973. - 5.
 To utilise the fee collected from students in accordance with the provisions of Rule 177 of the DSER, 1973 and orders and directions issued by this Directorate from time to time. - 6.
-The Compliance Report detailing rectification of the above listed deficiencies/ violations must also be attached with the proposal for enhancement of fee of subsequent academic session, as may be submitted by the school.
-Compliance of all the directions mentioned above will be examined before evaluation of proposal for enhancement of fee for subsequent academic session.
+In case of submission of any proposal for increase in fee for the next academic session, the compliance of the above listed financial and other irregularities/violations will also be attached.